 “On-call” or “predictive scheduling” activists claim that retail employers use scheduling practices that interfere with employees’ personal lives and ability to plan around their work hours.

-In a number of localities around the country — including New York City, Washington, D.C., San Francisco, Seattle and the state of Oregon — laws have been passed recently that dictate how retailers schedule their employees.
-While each proposal varies, they generally include four common provisions: advance posting of schedules, employer penalties for unexpected schedule changes, burdensome record-keeping requirements and prohibitions on requiring employees to find replacements for scheduled shifts if they are unable to work.
-In Congress, the pending Schedules That Work Act would require that schedules be provided in writing two weeks in advance with penalties for changes made with less than 24 hours’ notice.
+The most recent law dictating how retailers schedule their employees took effect in Philadelphia in January despite objections from NRF, joining measures enacted earlier in locations including New York City, Washington, D.C., San Francisco, Seattle and the state of Oregon.
+While each law varies, they generally include four common provisions: advance posting of schedules, employer penalties for unexpected schedule changes, burdensome record-keeping requirements and prohibitions on requiring employees to find replacements for scheduled shifts if they are unable to work.
+Congress has yet to vote on the issue but the proposed Schedules That Work Act would require that schedules be provided in writing two weeks in advance with penalties for changes made with less than 24 hours’ notice.

 NRF believes government intervention in the scheduling of employees through a one-size-fits-all approach intrudes on the employer-employee relationship and creates unnecessary mandates on how a business should operate.